FNS-Division/inframapkit-documentation/README.md

 2. Edit your markdown document (with file extension `.md`) containing documentation in `docs/`, and save your changes.
 For example, rename one of the titles in `doc/about.md`.

-3. After editing your mardown document, build the site locally using this command, to preview your changes.
+3. After editing your markdown document, build the site locally using this command, to preview your changes.

 ```sh
 mkdocs build